bavanzi/bavanzi-website/content/authors/admin/_index.md

   url: "https://findanexpert.unimelb.edu.au/profile/795204-benjamin-avanzi"

 # Short bio (displayed in user profile at end of posts)
-bio: Benjamin Avanzi PhD Actuary SAA GAICD CERA is Professor of Actuarial Studies At the University of Melbourne.
-He worked as an actuarial consultant in Switzerland and Canada, was Executive Chairman of the Board of a Swiss pension fund from 2006 to 2008, and held full-time academic positions in Australia and Canada since 2008.
+bio: Benjamin Avanzi, PhD, Actuary SAA, GAICD, CERA, FIAA, serves as Professor of Actuarial Studies at the University of Melbourne.
+He has worked as an actuarial consultant in Switzerland and Canada, served as the Executive Chairman of the Board for a Swiss pension fund from 2006 to 2008, and has held full-time academic positions in Australia and Canada since 2008.
+Currently, he is a member of the Management Board of the Theatre Royal in Hobart, Tasmania.

 interests:
 - Actuarial studies